PerrySong/CryptoPortfolio-Nodejs/README.md

 # API Documentation
-This is a  RESTful API for cryptotracker-like web site, it provides user authentication, cryptocurrencies information query and more!
+This is a  RESTful API for crypto tracker-like websites, it provides user authentication, cryptocurrency market data and more!

-For more information,see the documantion below.
+For more information, see the documentation below.

 Go to  [cryptotracker.rocks](http://cryptotracker.rocks) to try our API!
 Note: currently not available